 CPAP machine is a very effective device used to treat obstructive sleep apnea and other sleep-related breathing disorders, but how exactly does it work?

 While these machines are extremely helpful, there are a few problems it comes with while you sleep.
-It can be quite uncomfortable wearing the mask, suffering from facial discomfort and neck pain from sleeping in an awkward position.
+It can be quite uncomfortable wearing the mask, suffering from facial discomfort from sleeping in an awkward position.
 Furthermore, some people complain of air leaks or the tubings twisting, which makes the mask fall off and make it ineffective for helping you breathe!

 That's why it's important to invest in a pillow designed for the machine.
 But how exactly does the best CPAP pillow work and support your CPAP machine?

-Offers Better Support and Pressure Relief
+Offers Better Support and Relieves Pressure

 Comfortable Night's Sleep